microsoft/fluentui/apps/fabric-website/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

-You can use Fabric's icons in a few ways, depending on if you're using Fabric React or Fabric Core.
+You can use Fabric's icons in a few ways, depending on if you're using Fluent UI React or Fabric Core.

-### Fabric React
+### Fluent UI React

-If you're using Fabric React, note that icons are not included in your bundle by default.
+If you're using Fluent UI React, note that icons are not included in your bundle by default.
 To make the icons available, you'll need to initialize them by calling `initializeIcons` from the `@uifabric/icons` package.
 This is usually done at the root of your app:

 ```ts
 import { initializeIcons } from '@uifabric/icons';